Stop Being the Best-Kept Secret

 This particular realtor introduced herself after the meeting.
 Kim’s message got her attention because Kim described her exact situation.
-This realtor was searching for a bookkeeping solution that would free up her precious time.
+This realtor was searching for a bookkeeping solution which would free up her precious time.

 Furthermore, realtors know other realtors.
 They flock together.
 Pretty soon word-of-mouth had other busy realtors knocking at Kim’s door.

 Kim’s clear message stood apart from other bookkeepers.
 She no longer competed with the generalists who offer a broad spectrum of solutions.
-Eventually, Kim let go of 30% of her old clients that no longer fit her services; plus, she doubled her income.
+Eventually, Kim let go of 30% of her old clients who no longer fit her services; plus, she doubled her income.